unoplatform/uno.extensions/doc/Learn/Mvux/WorkingWithRecords.md

 public record MyRecord();
 ```

 Records **can** be, but are not necessarily, immutable.
+When creating a record, it's important to use the keyword `init` instead of `set` for properties.
+If you choose `set`, the record won't remain immutable.
+Consequently, you won't be able to prevent values from changing once they're set.
+Additionally, ensure that sub properties or objects also remain immutable to maintain the integrity of the entire structure.

 Also, records introduce the `with` operator, which is a helpful tool to deal with immutable objects, we will see more about this operator in the **Updating records** section.

 > [!IMPORTANT]
 > \* When using `record struct`, there are some differences in how it behaves compared to regular records or classes because it combines value-type characteristics with the features of records.
 Learn more about [`struct`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/struct).